 Now you may think this is no big deal, but it has led to these influencers somehow being referred to as experts in “how to deal with anxiety” because someone said something about them on the Internet one time.
 How many articles do you see about [INSERT INFLUENCER]’s top tips to deal with anxiety in 2019?
 It is incredibly unhealthy, and the seriousness of the term has been lost.
 It has led people to misrepresent normal nervous reaction to life scenarios as anxiety and as such our generation is almost paralysed by this perceived anxiety when really it is just normal day to day problems.
 You are supposed to be nervous about getting a new job, sitting exams, big games etc. This is normal and the readiness of people happy to throw the term” anxiety” around to get out of things is indicative of our generation.
 I think it is one of the biggest problems facing us today with the victim role being preferred to someone actually taking responsibility.

 These are all problems that social media has created but as the online dating scene started (in my own experience) with Bebo, we have become less and less aware of how impactful our online profile has become and as such it has allowed toxic masculinity to flourish which is the main problem facing dating apps and the huge market it has become.
 The catalogue nature of dating apps has allowed men to just grind it down to a numbers game, so if someone doesn’t respond accordingly it is easy to just move on to the next person and do the same.
 This kind of “boys will be boys” behaviour is only going to escalate from phones into the real world and cause real harm to innocent people.
-Don’t believe me, watch You on Netflix.
+Don’t believe me?
+Try watching You on Netflix.

-This is not just a problem symptomatic of Tinder though, it is present on all dating apps (possibly excluding Grindr as people are much more straightforward about their intentions given the stories, I have heard from friends regarding meetups organised through Grindr), and it really needs to be addressed by the people who are in charge of these apps.
-They have no doubt been meetups organised through Tinder and other apps that have led to many successful relationships and are a great help to those who are poor at the traditional method of finding a partner/soulmate but like all great leaps forward in technology, it has been corrupted by the people using it.
+This is not just a problem symptomatic of Tinder though, it is present on all dating apps (possibly excluding Grindr as people are much more straightforward about their intentions given the stories I have heard from friends regarding meetups organised through Grindr), and it really needs to be addressed by the people who are in charge of these apps.
+There have no doubt been meetups organised through Tinder and other apps that have led to many successful relationships and are a great help to those who are poor at the traditional method of finding a partner/soulmate but like all great leaps forward in technology, it has been corrupted by the people using it.

 So, if I were to wrap this up tight with a bow or whatever, I would recommend people to try Tinder/Bumble/dating apps for themselves and make up their own mind as to how they are impacting society.
 I would recommend the ladies to use Bumble as they have more control over who they actually speak to online and who is worth their time.
 At the same time, as only you can on Bumble, you know, start the conversation, do it.
 Men like this.
 Trust me on that.
 For the men reading this, I would recommend learning how to speak to women in the real world, chances are you swipe right for just about everything with a pulse, slow down and actually only swipe for people you want to speak to and hang out with.
 A good rule of thumb is to only swipe right on someone you’d introduce to the lads, you will find yourself actually reading bios and being selective for a change.